sonar-xsl/Sonar-XSL-Plugin/README.md

 You should maybe consider using `xsl:apply-templates` instead
 * boolean `true() or `false()` value should be used instead of litteral strings `'true'` and `'false'`
 * Costly double-slash operator should be used with caution
-* Global variables, global parameters and mode names should have a namespace to improve the portability of your stylesheet
+* Global variables (...) should have a namespace to improve the portability of your stylesheet
 * etc.

 Since this plugin is open source, one can embed any additional Schematron script to support custom rules.